Moving in London soon? Request a Quote and move easy way.

-The days of hiring a man and van just for shifting that old sofa you bought on Gumtree are long gone.
-Although most local man and van companies still provide that kind of service, the more established and well run firms have increasingly expanded into traditional removal company territory and are now just as likely to be moving a 3 or 4 bedroom house or a medium to large office.
-So it's useful to know how they charge.
+The days of hiring a man and van just to move that old second hand sofa you bought on Gumtree are long gone.
+Although most local man and van companies continue to provide that kind of convenient single item service, the more established and well run firms have increasingly expanded into traditional removal company territory and are now just as likely to be moving a 2 or even 3 bedroom home, or carrying out a small to medium office removal.
+So it's useful to know how much they charge.

 All removal firms have their own preferred method of providing a quote, and needless to say some will do it better than others, but the general idea is to make it as clear as possible exactly what the costs are and what a customer will get for their money, along with any relevant terms and conditions.